 Nearly 40% of prospective MBA students are targeting a career in finance, many of them vying for the highest-paying finance jobs at companies like Goldman Sachs and JP Morgan.

-An MBA can help you improve your management skills, network, and create vital professional connections that can help you build a successful finance career.
+A top finance MBA can help you improve your management skills, network, and create vital professional connections that can help you build a successful finance career.

-With so many prestigious MBA programs offering finance specializations and modules, it can be hard to decide which is the best for you.
+But with so many prestigious MBA programs offering finance specializations and modules, it can be hard to decide which is the best for you.